 Thompson bill to increase farm subsidies by suspending CCC authority

-House Agriculture Committee Chairman Glenn “GT” Thompson, R-Pa., has released a comprehensive farm bill text today, May 17, that would increase Title I farm subsidies and crop insurance premium subsidies by between $50 billion and $53 billion over 10 years by suspending Section 5 of the Commodity Credit Corporation Charter Act, Republican committee aides told reporters at a briefing on Thursday.
+House Agriculture Committee Chairman Glenn “GT” Thompson, R-Pa., has released a comprehensive farm bill text on Mary 17 that would increase Title I farm subsidies and crop insurance premium subsidies by between $50 billion and $53 billion over 10 years by suspending Section 5 of the Commodity Credit Corporation Charter Act, Republican committee aides told reporters at a briefing on Thursday.

 The House Republican bill raises reference prices more, allows all producers to obtain new base acres and makes other, bigger improvements to the farm safety net than the Senate Democratic bill written by Senate Agriculture Committee Chairwoman Debbie Stabenow, D-Mich., according to a chart released by the the House Agriculture Committee Republican staff.